Student of the Year 2: Filming

-Principal photography commenced on 9 April 2018 in Dehradun, with subsequent shoots in Rishikesh and Mussoorie.
-Key scenes were filmed at Guru Nanak Fifth Centenary School to enhance the authenticity of the campus setting.
-Sets were also constructed at Film City in Mumbai for indoor sequences.
-Tara Sutaria opted out of another project, Kabir Singh (2019), to avoid scheduling conflicts with the film’s production.
-In August 2018, an outdoor sequence was filmed in Thailand.
-Filming concluded in September 2018 with the completion of the climax sequence.
-The film was produced on an estimated budget of ₹650 million, including marketing and promotion costs.
+Principal photography for Student of the Year 2 began on 9 April 2018 in Dehradun.
+Shortly afterwards, parts of the film were shot at Rishikesh and Mussoorie as part of the schedule.
+Major shots were also done at Guru Nanak Fifth Centenary School, adding an authentic touch to the film's backdrop.
+Sets for the film were also erected in Film City, Mumbai.
+After production was delayed, Sutaria quit Kabir Singh to resolve a scheduling conflict.
+In August 2018, a four-day sequence was filmed in Thailand.
+Filming ended in September 2018 with the shooting of the climax sequence.
+Student of the Year 2 was produced on an estimated budget of ₹650 million, including promotion and advertising costs.

 Soundtrack

-The film's soundtrack was composed by Vishal–Shekhar, with lyrics written by Anvita Dutt, Kumaar, and first-time collaborator Vayu.
-The album was released under the Zee Music Company label.
+The film's soundtrack was composed by Vishal–Shekhar with lyrics written by Anvita Dutt Guptan, Kumaar and first-time collaborator Vayu, and was released under the banner of Zee Music Company.

 Release

 Theatrical

-On 30 July 2018, Dharma Productions announced that the release of Student of the Year 2 was postponed to 10 May 2019.
-While no official reason was cited, media outlets speculated that the decision was influenced by the anticipated box office performance of 2.0 (2018), a high-profile science fiction action film starring Rajinikanth, Akshay Kumar, and Amy Jackson.
+On 30 July 2018, a press release by Dharma Productions stated that the film's release date was postponed to 10 May 2019 due to what was speculated to be expected competition from the science fiction action film 2.0 (2018) starring Rajinikanth, Akshay Kumar and Amy Jackson.